Connected health

 Connected health is a socio-technical model for healthcare management and delivery by using technology to provide healthcare services remotely.
 Connected health, also known as technology enabled care (TEC) aims to maximize healthcare resources and provide increased, flexible opportunities for consumers to engage with clinicians and better self-manage their care.
 It uses readily available consumer technologies to deliver patient care outside of the hospital or doctor's office.
-Connected health encompasses programs in telehealth, remote care (such as home care) and disease and lifestyle management, often leverages existing technologies such as connected devices using cellular networks and is associated with efforts to improve chronic care.
+Connected health encompasses programs in telehealth, remote care (such as home care and remote patient monitoring), and disease and lifestyle management.
+It often leverages existing technologies, such as connected devices using cellular networks, and is associated with efforts to improve chronic care.
 However, there is an increasing blur between software capabilities and healthcare needs whereby technologists are now providing the solutions to support consumer wellness and provide the connectivity between patient data, information and decisions.
 This calls for new techniques to guide Connected Health solutions such as "design thinking" to support software developers in clearly identifying healthcare requirements, and extend and enrich traditional software requirements gathering techniques.

 The United States and European Union are two dominant markets for the use of connected health in home care service, in part due to the high availability of telephone and Internet service as compared to other parts of the world.

 Proponents of connected health believe that technology can transform healthcare delivery and address inefficiencies especially in the area of work flow management, chronic disease management and patient compliance of the US and global healthcare systems.